edgan/att-fiber-gateway-info/METRICS.md

 ![Second screenshot](/screenshots/datadog-metrics2.png)

 ## Datadog
 [Datadog](https://www.datadoghq.com/) is just one way to use this.
 It is free for up to five hosts.

 ## Dashboards
 In the [datadog/dashboards](datadog/dashboards/) folder you will find dashboard json files for the different models of the gateway.
+These should be used with `-allmetrics`.

 These have the most interesting things listed first, have the time set to global to allow you to change the amount of time, and the correct metrics